-“Harry Potter and the Deathly Hallows – Part 2” Blu-Ray + DVD combo pack (Disc 1)
+Review: “Harry Potter and the Deathly Hallows – Part 2” Blu-Ray + DVD Combo Pack (Disc 1)

 Focus Moments and Farewell Clip

-In the clip titled “Aberforth” we see how make-up crews worked with actor Ciarán Hinds to transform his existing face into one that more closely resembles Michael Gambon so that Aberforth Dumbledore was recognizable as being Albus Dumbledore’s brother.
-This was a cool feature because Mr. Hinds does not particularly look like Michael Gambon initially, yet the finished product was of course very convincing.
+The clip titled “Aberforth” shows how makeup crews worked with actor Ciarán Hinds to transform his existing face into one that more closely resembles Michael Gambon so that Aberforth Dumbledore is recognizable as being Albus Dumbledore’s brother.
+This is a cool feature because Mr. Hinds does not particularly look like Michael Gambon initially, yet the finished product is of course very convincing.

-The second Focus Point, “Deathly Hallows Costume Changes,” actually features footage from many of the films and compares both Neville Longbottom and Lucius Malfoy’s costumes throughout the years and how the changes in wardrobe reflect the changes in their character.
-Jason Isaacs has positive things to say about his own detestable character, and Matthew Lewis states that he had worn a fat suit for at least half of the films, which I did not know.
-Also, somebody off-screen puts earmuffs back onto Matthew Lewis, reminiscent of the second film.
-It’s a detailed, fun video.
+The second Focus Point, “Deathly Hallows Costume Changes,” features footage from many of the films and compares Neville Longbottom’s and Lucius Malfoy’s costumes throughout the years and how the changes in wardrobe reflect the changes in the characters.

 Final Thoughts on Disc 1